-- 1. Please use the on-line submission form on www.psychology.org.nz - 2.
-If your paper is part of a symposium send your abstract to the symposium chair in a Word document.
+1. Please use the on-line submission form If your paper is part of a pre-organised symposium send your abstract to the symposium chair in a Word document.

-Symposia submissions
+Symposia submissions - instructions for organiser

 Please ensure that your submission for a symposium includes the following